folio-org/okapi/doc/guide.md

 that the machines are on the same network.
 Modern Linux machines have multiple network interfaces, typically at least the ethernet cable, and the loopback interface.
 Quite often also a wifi port, and if you use Docker, it sets up its own internal network.
-You can see all the interfaces listed with `sudo ifcongig`.
+You can see all the interfaces listed with `sudo ifconfig`.
 Okapi is not very clever in guessing which interface it needs to use, so often you have to tell it.
 You can do that with something like this:
 ```